ARMmbed/mbed-os-5-docs/docs/porting/psa/crypto.md

 Both targets newly ported to Mbed OS and existing targets that use entropy injection require passing tests to validate Mbed Crypto functionality.

-We run tests by default on some supported boards.
+We run tests by default on several supported boards.
 To run the tests on a custom board, you can also run the tests manually by specifying additional compiler flags from the command-line.

 ### Testing